scholzmb/tutorials/README.md

 echo "Hello World"
 ```

-Expected outputs will look like:
+Expected outputs will be highlighted like:

-`Hello World`
+`Hello World